Hello World

 1 Tell clj where our source code lives.

-2 Tell clj we need pedestal.jetty and a logging library.
+2 Tell clj we need pedestal.http-kit and a logging library.

-We talked about pedestal.service and pedestal.route before, but we have a new one here.
-Pedestal works with many different HTTP servers, so we don’t want the core library to depend on all of the possible servers out there.
-Instead, we let you decide which one to use by adding the library for your chosen service.
-We’re using Jetty for this guide.
-It is a fast, stable, and mature HTTP server.
-Best of all, it doesn’t require any installation ahead of time… we can start it up from inside our service.
-That makes our service more self-contained and portable.
+Pedestal is designed to work with many different HTTP servers, so we don’t want the core library to depend on all of the possible servers out there (think of the dependencies!).
+Instead, we let you decide which one to use by adding the specific library for your chosen service.

 Let’s try out our response function.